Alex Díaz de la Portilla: Arrest and suspension from office by Governor DeSantis

 In September 2023, Díaz de la Portilla was arrested on charges of money laundering, bribery, criminal conspiracy, and illegal compensation for official acts.
 The arrest affidavit cited a combined 14 charges against Díaz de la Portilla and William “Bill” Riley Jr., an attorney and lobbyist.
 Díaz de la Portilla pleaded not guilty.

 Díaz de la Portilla left office on September 15, 2023, after Governor Ron DeSantis suspended him from serving.
 The commission voted to leave the seat vacant until the November election.
 Díaz de la Portilla remained a candidate for another term in his seat.
 On November 21, 2023, Díaz de la Portilla was defeated by Miguel Angel Gabela in the election for Miami Commissioner District 1.

 2025 mayoral campaign

-Díaz de La Portilla was a candidate in the 2025 Miami mayoral election, and was regarded to be one of the six leading candidates in the thirteen-candidate field.
+Díaz de La Portilla was an unsuccessful candidate in the 2025 Miami mayoral election, and was regarded to be one of the six leading candidates in the thirteen-candidate field.